scharlottej13/dask-blog/_posts/2021-11-05-mosaic-fusion.md

 The starting point for this mosaic prototype was some code that reads in the stage metadate for all tiles and calculates an affine transformation for each tile that would place it at the correct location in the output array.
-To leverage `dask-array` we created a `fuse` function that generates a small block of the final mosaic and is invoked by `map_blocks` for each chunk of the output array.
+To leverage processing with Dask we created a `fuse` function that generates a small block of the final mosaic and is invoked by `map_blocks` for each chunk of the output array.
 On each invocation of the `fuse` function  `map_blocks` passes a dictionary (`block_info`).
 From the [Dask documentation](https://docs.dask.org/en/latest/generated/dask.array.map_blocks.html?highlight=block_info#dask.array.map_blocks):
 > Your block function gets information about where it is in the array by accepting a special `block_info` or `block_id` keyword argument.

-The basic outline of the `fuse` function of the mosaic workflow is as follows:
+The basic outline of the `fuse` function of the mosaic workflow is as follows.

-For each chunk of the output array
+For each chunk of the output array:
 1. Determine which source image tiles intersect with the chunk.
 2. Adjust the image tiles' affine transformations to take the offset of the chunk within the array into account.
 3. Load all intersectiong image tiles and apply their respective adjusted affine transformation to map them into the chunk.